May 8, 2020, © by Judith Allen Shone

 There are a number of aspects of our lives that come into play that can help us ward off accidental falls.
 Assess ways to remove potential for falls.

-IN ALL CASES, ask a medical professional, certified therapist or licensed practitioner ‘what will be best’ for you.
+IN ALL CASES, ask a medical professional, certified occupational therapist, or licensed practitioner ‘what will be best’ practices for you.

 1 –Exercise to keep our bodies mobile and strong should be a major focus.
 Therapists know the importance of basic muscle strength and mobility.
 Include a program that helps build up muscles to help with balance.
 We are encouraged to join a group, or at least exercise two to three times a week for 30 minutes.
 Physiotherapists can help us work the right muscles in the proper way.
 There are classes, instructors, videos and books, all to help us.